Were You Hurt In A Car Accident In Providence?

 Sideswipe accidents are common on many of the highways in the Providence area, and because they often happen at high speeds, they can be very dangerous.
 The side of your vehicle provides relatively little protection compared to the front or rear, and even a glancing impact can lead to serious injuries, to say nothing of the property damage to your vehicle.

 Motorists have a responsibility to check their blind spots and be attentive when changing lanes.
-If you were sideswiped due to another driver' negligence, you have the legal right to hold that driver accountable.
-Our team will investigate the accident scene, including skid marks and eyewitness accounts, to prove that your injuries were caused by another motorist.
-Contact our law firm today to schedule a free case evaluation.
+If you were sideswiped due to another driver’s negligence, you have the legal right to hold that driver accountable.
+Our team will investigate the accident scene, examining evidence such as skid marks.
+We will gather eyewitness accounts.
+Our goal is to prove that your injuries were caused by another motorist.
+Contact our law firm today to schedule a case evaluation.

 Accidents involving multiple vehicles can be devastating, with multiple injuries and massive property damage.
 You may have been involved in a multi-vehicle pileup on the highway or involved in an accident caused by a large truck that jackknifed or rolled over.